4 ways to ensure your team feels valued without in-person connections

 Pizza parties are a fun addition to the work day, but to best show employees your appreciation, you need to do more than share carbs and cheese.
 And this maxim applied long before 88% of companies directed their staff to work from home.
 Many employees are still working remotely while the COVID-19 crisis unfolds and may remain offsite for months.
 That’s why leaders need effective strategies to ensure their teams feel valued, even from a distance.

-According to projections from Upwork’s 2019 “Future Workforce Report,” 73% of all US teams will have remote workers by 2028.
-It’s easy to imagine this timeline will accelerate, now that we know what’s possible with video conferencing tools and a good internet connection.
+According to projections from Upwork’s 2019 “Future Workforce Report,” 73% of all U.S. teams will have remote workers by 2028.
+It’s easy to imagine this timeline will accelerate, now that we know what’s possible with videoconferencing tools and a good internet connection.

-At the same time, a recent Gallup report showed that only one in three US workers “strongly agreed” they received recognition for their work in the past seven days.
+At the same time, a recent Gallup report showed that only one in three U.S. workers “strongly agreed” they received recognition for their work in the past seven days.
 Employees who don’t feel recognized are twice as likely to say they’ll quit in the next year.
 Receiving well-deserved praise can make staff feel engaged, and increased morale is good for your business.

 My company, JotForm, has always had a flexible work policy, yet the pandemic prompted us to be more intentional about how we support our staff, whether they’re in the office or at their kitchen table.
 Here are four ways to say “thank you” and reward your teams for their effort and commitment.